NSHipster/articles/2014-10-17-inter-process-communication.md

 While this is true for many aspects of Apple's technology stack, inter-process communication is a flagrant counter-example.

 Rather than taking the best of what was available at each juncture, solutions just kinda piled up.
-As a result, a handful of overlapping, mutually-incompatible IPC technologies are scattered across various abstraction layers. footnote:[Whereas all of these are available on OS X, only Grand Central Dispatch and Pasteboard (albeit to a lesser extent) can be used on iOS.]
+As a result, a handful of overlapping, mutually-incompatible IPC technologies are scattered across various abstraction layers.
+Whereas all of these are available on OS X, only Grand Central Dispatch and Pasteboard (albeit to a lesser extent) can be used on iOS.[^1]

 - Mach Ports
 - Distributed Notifications